agbowman/regex_search/README.md

 Output Customization: regex_search supports output in multiple file formats.
 Users can choose between .csv and .xlsx formats for the output file for easy readability.

 ## Things to know/modify:
-### in "main_menu" function, if you want to add more advanced regex patterns (beyond basic word/phrase parsing "basic_patterns") you can add them to the advanced_patterns = [] array. i.e:
+### in "main_menu" function, if you want to add more advanced regex patterns (optional - beyond basic word/phrase parsing "basic_patterns") you can add them to the advanced_patterns = [] array. i.e:

 ```bash
 #change this: